Eggysgames/BetChess/README.md

 # Learning Log (BackEnd)

-- Install Supabase for Backend
+- [x] Install Supabase for Backend
 - [x] Set up example login under /testing
 - [x] Can Register/Login with email
 - [x] Manage to redirect email auth to /emailconfirmed using `redirectTo=`
 - [x] Merge my backend login into frontend /login
+- [] Add Error message for password not correct
 - [] Merge my backend register into frontend /register
 - [] Start showing the Logged In with username on all pages

 # Learning Log (FrontEnd)